bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 sequence number.

 The rawtransaction format is hashed to create the transaction identifier (txid).
-From these txids, the [Merkle tree][]{:#term-merkle-tree}{:.term} is constructed by pairing each txid with one other txid and then hashing them together.
+From these txids, the [merkle tree][]{:#term-merkle-tree}{:.term} is constructed by pairing each txid with one other txid and then hashing them together.
 If there are an odd number of txids, the txid without a partner is hashed with a copy of itself.

 The resulting hashes themselves are each paired with one other hash and hashed together.
 Any hash without a partner is hashed with itself.
-The process repeats until only one hash remains, the Merkle root.
+The process repeats until only one hash remains, the merkle root.

-For example, if transactions were merely joined (not hashed), a five-transaction Merkle tree would look like the following text diagram:
+For example, if transactions were merely joined (not hashed), a five-transaction merkle tree would look like the following text diagram:

 {% endautocrossref %}